HarshitaKoshta/HarshitaKoshta/README.md

 - 👋 Hi, I’m @HarshitaKoshta
 - 👀 I’m interested in  open-source projects, and data structures
-- 🌱 I’m currently learning Java and DSA
+- 🌱 I’m currently exploring Java...
 - 💞️ I’m looking to collaborate on projects or beginner-friendly open-source contributions
-- 📫 How to reach me : harshitakoshta2111@gmail.com
+- 📫 How to reach me : Email: harshitakoshta2111@gmail.com
 - 😄 Pronouns: She